May 14, 2020

 There are a few reasons people reject the Gospel upon hearing it.
 Perhaps the most common reason is procrastination.
 They put it off, thinking that they will have plenty of time to receive Christ later on.
 That’s the case in Acts 24.
 In this passage, Paul is a prisoner of Caesarea and the Roman judge, Felix calls for him to answer questions he has about Jesus Christ.
 Paul preaches a Christ-centered message, and the conviction of the Holy Spirit is so strong, Felix trembles.
 Felix was at the threshold of salvation, but then he did something that so many people do: he said, “When I have a convenient season, I will call for you.”
 (Acts 24:25)

-First, see the sermon that convicted Felix.
 Here was a sinful man whose heart was in need of a Savior.
 Paul did not back down.
 He delivered a message, first concerning God’s standard of righteousness.
 Then he discussed Felix’s self-control, and the judgment of God to come.

-Finally, see the presumption that condemned Felix.
 Acts 24:27 reveals that Felix never received Christ.
 Felix made three tragic assumptions:

 But he forgot, as many of us do… tomorrow may never come.